ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_load_balancer_edge_gateway/guide.en-gb.md

 ## Objective

-DHCP allows automatic assignment of private IPs to VMs behind your NSX Edge Services Gateway.
+The NSX Edge load balancing service spreads traffic from a specified public or private IP accross several defined VMs in your infrastructure.

-**This guide explains how to setup the DHCP service**
+**This guide explains how to setup the NSX Edge Load Balancer**

 ## Requirements